KatharaFramework/Netkit-Lab-Generator/README.md

 A tool to configure a netkit lab and generate all the files you need.

 Simply fill the form and download the bash script or the .zip file with the whole lab.
-You can also export and import your configuration for future changes.
+It is also possible to export and import the form configuration for future changes.

-Created by Gaetano Bonofiglio, Lorenzo Ariemma and Veronica Iovinella
+Created by (in alphabetical order) Lorenzo Ariemma (lorenzo93), Gaetano Bonofiglio (Kidel) and Veronica Iovinella (Neeja)